Smith & Wesson Brands, Inc. (the “Company”)

 During the course of employment at the Company, employees may have access to confidential, personal, or proprietary information that requires safeguarding.
 Employees must follow applicable privacy and data security laws and the Company’s privacy and security policies when handling sensitive personal or proprietary information.

 The Company is committed to maintaining the privacy and security of its employees’ personal information.
 The Company will collect, transmit, disclose, or use employee personal information or data only in compliance with local law and only for legitimate business purposes.
-Safeguarding personal information about individuals includes maintain the confidentiality of names, ages, nationalities, bank account information, criminal history and similar matters.
+Safeguarding personal information about individuals includes maintaining the confidentiality of names, ages, nationalities, bank account information, criminal history, and similar matters.

 Social media is an important, dynamic way for people to communicate and create content.
 If used appropriately, social media can be an efficient means of sharing information, marketing, and communicating with the Company’s consumers and business partners.
 However, if used improperly, social media may expose the Company to additional risk.

 When using social media, employees should be careful not to divulge any confidential information about the Company.
 Employees also should not use social media to disparage the Company’s customers, suppliers, or related parties or make misleading or unsupported statements about the Company, its business, or its products or those of its competitors.
 Although the Company does not seek to control or monitor personal participation in social media, employees should not give the impression that the voices and opinions they express online are those of the Company unless their job duties include sharing such views.
 Employees also should use extreme discretion when sending any personal communications using Company computer systems or other Company devices.